 The flood damage experienced by the SVR between summer 2007 and spring 2008 caused us to put our plans on hold to some extent, as it did not seem right to promote ourselves too vigorously at a time when our home Railway itself need all the help it could get.
 However, since mid-2008 the 82045 project has moved on apace.
 SVR volunteers laid down an excellent reinforced concrete base at our dedicated site at Bridgnorth in June 2008, and in November the locomotive's frame plates - cut, profiled and machined before the floods - were delivered to Bridgnorth after drilling at Boro' Foundry in Lye (Stourbridge) and installed in holding jigs made by Tony Massau (see News Update November 2008).

 Other large components inherited from John Besley (two pairs of buffers, reportedly from an 08 diesel but of the correct type, and the chimney from Class 3 Mogul no.77014), previously held in Cheshire, are now at the SVR.
 The Trust has a sizeable collection of smaller parts, including driver's brake valve and brake valve pedestal, sanding gear, firehole doors, lamp brackets, bunker steps, assorted grab- and handrails and many other items.
-We have also built up a large library of BR drawings of the 82000 class, and these have already been used to construct the frames, buffer beams and buffer beam gusset brackets, the latter having been cast from patterns made by SVR pattern-maker Brian Oldford.
+We have also built up a large library of BR drawings of the 82000 class, and these have proved invaluable at all stages of building the frame assembly, enabling the main frames to be cut, profiled and machined; the smokebox saddle, buffer beams, principal stretchers and dragbox assemblies to be fabricated; and patterns to be made for the cast horn guides, horn blocks, firebox support bracket, pony truck centres and buffer beam gusset brackets.

-We are now making excellent progress towards the creation of a complete frame assembly at Bridgnorth.
-The final frame stretcher - the firebox support bracket - was cast in the Spring of 2010, and further jobs planned for the summer include the fabrication of the smokebox saddle and the casting of the horn guides and horn blocks.
+We have now completed the engine's chassis at Bridgnorth.
+The final frame stretcher - the cast firebox support bracket - was installed between the frames in mid-August 2011, as was the smokebox saddle (see News August 2011).
+The latter enabled the front dragbox assembly, which had been stored ready since the early part of the year, to be fitted.
 Please see below for an explanation of these terms if you are not sure.

 We have no personal ambitions with 82045: we simply want it to be built and would be more than happy to build it on behalf of a benefactor, the only criterion being that the engine should be based on the SVR, though available for hire to other heritage lines.

 We consider that the SVR is an ideal home: it has a 16-mile operating length, steam railway engineering know-how that is unsurpassed in modern Britain, and it is also historically correct for this locomotive since examples of the class worked over the line throughout the 1950's and early 1960's.
-It is hoped that as much as possible of the work involved in building 82045 will be done under contract at the railway's Bridgnorth Works.
+What we did not anticipate in the early days was that we would have the great good fortune to assemble the wonderfully varied and highly skilled team of volunteer engineers who work on 82045.
+This has enabled many jobs that would otherwise have had to be put out to contract to be done in-house, and continues to save us many thousands of pounds.
+It is hoped that as much as possible of the work that our team cannot undertake will be done under contract by the SVR at Bridgnorth.

 Although based on the SVR, the Trust is an independent body.
 An earlier tie with the "Hengist" project was terminated by mutual consent in 2003, and the only affiliation now is with the BR Standard Locomotive Owners' Group (BRSLOG), an informal consortium of individuals and organisations concerned with the surviving (and planned newbuild) Riddles locomotives.
 This meets twice a year and is a valuable forum for cooperation as well as providing an interesting overview of the status quo of all these locos.